-First of all, please bring your most current insurance cards to every visit!
+Please bring your most current insurance card(s) to every visit!

 You need to check with your insurance company to see if they have a contract with UAMS.
 If not, your services here may be “out of network.”
 This may decrease your insurance coverage and increase the portion that is your responsibility.